tekumara/python-typed-template/README.md

 - `package_name`: The name of your main python package.
 A python package is a group of modules, ie: a directory with _\_\_init\_\_.py_ file.
 Choose a short all-lowercase name without hyphens.
 The use of underscores is discouraged (see [PEP8](https://www.python.org/dev/peps/pep-0008/#package-and-module-names)).
 - [`project_name`](https://www.python.org/dev/peps/pep-0508/#names): The name of the artifact when your project is built as a wheel or source distribution (aka sdist).
 Project names are lowered kebab-case.
 In most cases the package name and project name will be the same.
 This is used in _pyproject.toml_ and needed even if you aren't building a wheel or sdist.
 - `description`: a one line description of your project.
+- `setuptools_scm`: use setuptools_scm to derive the version from git tags.
+Versions are calculated from the git repo state as per [Default versioning scheme](https://github.com/pypa/setuptools_scm/blob/main/docs/usage.md#default-versioning-scheme).

 ## Getting started